citusdata/citus_docs/reference/configuration.rst

 * **first-replica:** The first-replica policy assigns tasks on the basis of the insertion order of placements (replicas) for the shards.
 In other words, the fragment query for a shard is simply assigned to the worker which has the first replica of that shard.
 This method allows you to have strong guarantees about which shards will be used on which nodes (i.e. stronger memory residency guarantees).

-This parameter can be set at run-time and is effective on the master.
+This parameter can be set at run-time and is effective on the coordinator.

 Intermediate Data Transfer Format
 -------------------------------------------------------------------